 For more information, see "cell_tkm_feature_disable" on page 94.
-To set the parameter across reboots, see "Making Permanent Parameter Changes on Mac OS X" on page 91.
+To set the parameter across reboots, see "Making Permanent Parameter Changes on Mac OS X" on page 92.

-XVM Failover Problems on Lion, Mountain Lion, Mavericks, and Yosemite Nodes lion# ps -ef | grep xvmfod lion# service cxfs_client start
+XVM Failover Problems on Lion, Mountain Lion, Mavericks, and Yosemite Nodes

 If there are problems with XVM failover on a Lion, Mountain Lion, Mavericks, or Yosemite node, verify that the xvmfod daemon is still running by executing a command such as the following: